Modern Foreign Languages (MFL)

 Key Stage 4

-At the end of Y10, students sit a trial exam in all four skills, listening, reading, speaking and writing, which reflects the format of the final exams in Year 11, where each skill equates to 25% of the final grade and is assessed through a final exam.
+At the end of Y10, students sit a trial exam in three skills: listening, reading, and writing, which reflects the format of the final exams at the end of the two-year course.

 Key Stage 5

 Students follow the Eduqas specification and start preparing for A level as a two-year course.
-They work on the following themes.
+Students build on the knowledge, understanding and skills gained at GCSE.
+There is a strong focus on language, culture and society throughout the course.

 Eduqas A level Spanish specification, pg.8